Sudoku Dragon

 Rectangular Puzzles

-The smallest Sudoku Puzzle
+The Smallest Sudoku Puzzle

 For the pure mathematicians amongst you, it may be interesting to note that from a pedantic point of view 4x4 is not the simplest size of Sudoku puzzle.
-If instead of all groups having 4 squares in it we have just 'one' square then, even though it is rather academic, the 1x1 sudoku puzzle has 1 row and 1 column with 1 symbol occurring just once in each row and column.
-There is only one region too with only 1 square in it.
+If instead of all groups having 4 squares in it we have just 'one' square then, even though it is rather academic, the 1x1 Sudoku puzzle has 1 row and 1 column with 1 symbol occurring just once in each row and column.
+There is only one region with 1 square in it.
 So there is only one Sudoku puzzle of size 1 and the solution is 1.
 Mathematicians may appreciate the symmetry as it shows that the Sudoku rules are general for any group size including 1 upwards.
 It just happens that 1 is a seriously simple puzzle to solve!

-Copyright © 2005 - 2008 Sudoku Dragon
+Copyright © 2005-2024 Sudoku Dragon